 Sussex CAMHS Neurodevelopmental Service

 The Sussex CAMHS Neurodevelopmental Service is a CAMHS specialist service offering assessment for Autistic Spectrum Condition (ASC) for young people aged 11+ and Attention Deficit Hyperactivity Disorder (ADHD) for young people aged 6 up to 18 years.
-We also provide medication treatment for young people diagnosed with ADHD.
+We may also provide medication treatment for young people diagnosed with ADHD - if this is clinically indicated.

 Sussex CAMHS Neurodevelopmental Service is Neurodivergent Positive